torvalds/linux/Documentation/process/submitting-patches.rst

 	Signed-off-by: Random J Developer <random@developer.example.org>

-using your real name (sorry, no pseudonyms or anonymous contributions.)
+using a known identity (sorry, no anonymous contributions.)
 This will be done for you automatically if you use ``git commit -s``.
 Reverts should also include "Signed-off-by". ``git revert -s`` does that for you.